Director of Research Education and Facilities, University of Arizona Cancer Center.

 Chair, Cancer Biology Graduate Interdisciplinary Program.
 PI T32Ca009213 Cancer Biology Training Grant

-My overall interest is in the dysregulated signaling that occurs during tumor development and in applying the knowledge gained from our investigations to interfering with or circumventing those dysregulated pathways as a means for treating or preventing cancer.
+Dr. Martinez's overall interest is in the dysregulated signaling that occurs during tumor development and in applying the knowledge gained from our investigations to interfering with or circumventing those dysregulated pathways as a means for treating or preventing cancer.

-My diverse interests have resulted in the pursuit of three projects that each focus on different aspects of cancer signaling and tumor development:
+Dr. Martinez's diverse interests have resulted in the pursuit of three projects that each focus on different aspects of cancer signaling and tumor development:

 The first of these investigates the role that bile acids may have in promoting colon cancer.
-Here we are examining the effects that bile acids have on the cell signaling using molecular and cellular biology approaches as well as animal models to identify bile acid-activated signaling pathways which may be targets for preventive strategies.
+Here they are examining the effects that bile acids have on the cell signaling using molecular and cellular biology approaches as well as animal models to identify bile acid-activated signaling pathways which may be targets for preventive strategies.